OwenLarsAsh/StarWarsRolodex/README.md

 * What is method overriding?
 * What is method overloading?

+### Tasks
+* **Task 1 -** It would make more sence for Jedi and Sith to be abstract classes instead of interfaces.
+Change these to abstract classes.
+The reason for this is because we may want some basic implementation on those classes.
+Interfaces cannot have any method implementations (unless they provide a default implementation - introduced in Java 8).
+Note that in changing these, they will still inherit from the character interface.
+The keyword extends is used when an interface inherits from another interface.
+When its changed to an abstract class, you will need to change that exends keyword to implements

+* **Task 2 -** Add a new class that inherits from the Jedi abstract class

 # Installing Tools / Development Environment

 * Cmder (Optional), but I like it much better than the Windows CMD